 - Follow your bus driver's directions and observe all bus transportation rules. - Be ready to board the bus when it arrives. - Always stand a safe distance from the road when awaiting your bus. - When approaching or leaving your bus, if you must cross the road, always cross in front of the bus where the driver can see you. - The bus driver has the right to assign seats. - Please remain seated while the bus is moving.
 Do not change seats without the permission of the driver. - Be courteous.
-Treat other students and the driver as you would like to be treated. - Violence or destruction of property is prohibited. - Riders listening to electronic devices must use earphones. - Help the driver keep the bus clean by not littering. - Keep your arms and head inside the open windows at all times. - Keep the aisles clear of book bags or clothing. - Avoid horseplay or excessive noise that can distract the driver. - Leave the emergency exits unblocked and accessible.
-Use them only in emergencies. - Do not distract the driver in any way.
-If you have a problem, please talk to the driver at the end of the morning route. - Sodas and drinks are not to be taken on the regular routes. - The driver will report violation of bus riding rules to the building principals.
+Treat other students and the driver as you would like to be treated. - Do not use profanity (curse words). - Violence or destruction of property is prohibited. - Riders listening to electronic devices must use earphones. - Help the driver keep the bus clean by not littering. - Keep your arms and head inside the open windows at all times. - Keep the aisles clear of book bags or clothing. - Avoid horseplay or excessive noise that can distract the driver. - Leave the emergency exits unblocked and accessible.
+Use them only in emergencies. - For your safety and the safety of others, do not distract the driver through misbehavior.
+All bus riding problems should be discussed with the driver at the end of route. - Do not distract the driver in any way.
+If you have a problem, please talk to the driver at the end of the morning route - Sodas and drinks are not to be taken on the regular routes. - The driver will report violation of bus riding rules to the building principals.
 These violations will result in disciplinary measures and loss of bus riding privileges.
 (Please refer to the Student Bus Riding Contract)